The official blog of the Lung Institute.

 Pulmonary rehabilitation is a program designed to help people with COPD improve their lung function and quality of life.
 It combines exercise, breathing techniques, nutritional counseling and support.
 As part of the treatment for COPD patients, many people benefit from pulmonary rehab.

-Treatment for COPD patients can also include various alternative therapies, such as chiropractic care, acupuncture and stem cell therapy.
+Treatment for COPD patients can also include various alternative therapies, such as chiropractic care, acupuncture and cellular therapy.
 For some patients, chiropractic care helped them feel better, reduced gasping for air and made it easier to walk longer distances.
 Some patients even noticed less muscle tension after receiving chiropractic care.

 Acupuncture is an ancient therapy.
 In a recent study, people with COPD who received acupuncture noticed an improvement in their breathing, and they felt far less breathless.